gbmhunter/blog/content/posts/2020/03-20-aesthetic-improvements/_index.md

 ## Removing Shurikens

-I received feedback on a feeling I had had for sometime, the Shurikens were adding clutter to each page on the blog and not adding much usefulness.
-These were hard to remove as I had spent a good deal of time coding to get those to work.
+I received feedback on a feeling I had had for sometime, the shurikens were adding clutter to each page on the blog and not adding much usefulness.
+These were hard to remove as I had spent a {{% link text="good deal of time coding to get those to work" src="/posts/2019/03-10-adding-shurikens" %}}.
 All is not lost however, as it was a good exercise in learning how to build a "serverless" application on AWS's lambda service.